avinash1217/jokes/README.md

  - this will create default database and a collection named "users" in mongodb
  - it will also create an Admin (named "Mohit") with default credentials

+## Steps to unit test the app
+ - npm run test

 ## Steps to run the service
  - npm install
  - npm run start